North Canterbury Rural Support Trust helps locals in tough times

 Our team is made up of professionals with a wide range of experience in primary industries as well as other sectors.
 They're passionate about supporting the community and helping rural people.

 Poppy joined Rural Support in June 2024.
 She is responsible for the Trust’s administration, coordinates the one-on-one support service and is also part of a small team which answers your 0800 calls.
-Poppy grew up on a sheep and beef farm on Banks Peninsula and now lives on a lifestyle property near Sefton with her family.
+Poppy grew up on a sheep and beef farm on Banks Peninsula and now lives on a lifestyle property with her family.

 Jenny joined the North Canterbury Rural Support Trust in May 2021 as Drought Coordinator.
 Following the flood event at the end of May her role was extended to cover all Wellness events.
 This is an exciting opportunity for Jenny to assist rural communities build stronger connections, which in turn will help build resilience when facing challenges.